felixhol/biteOscope/README.md

 # biteOscope
-scripts for running biteOscope and processing data
+Scripts for running biteOscope and processing data.